 A kids lunch container packs with pizza crust, shredded cheese, and tomato sauce to make homemade pizza for lunchables.

 So many foods pair well with these pizza Lunchables.
-Here are several favorites:
+Here are a few that I tend to grab for:

 • blueberries